 The good news for Google Shopping users is that the same Google feed works on Facebook as well.
 This is a great way to begin using DPA’s if you haven’t used them before.
 To get started you will need upload your product feed into Facebook.

-If you aren’t currently on Google Shopping but want to run DPA’s you can find a list of required attributes in the feed here: Facebook Feed Requirements.
+- If you aren’t currently on Google Shopping but want to run DPA’s you can find a list of required attributes in the feed here: Facebook Feed Requirements.
 This will guide you on how to create your own product feed for Facebook and what is required for you vertical.
 Of course, if you want to run Facebook Dynamic Ads for automotive, the feed specifications will be even more different.

 There are many strategies that you can use to optimize your Dynamic Product Ads depending on what you are trying to accomplish.